Justin Heazlewood: 2005–2008 "I'm So Post Modern"

 In 2005 the Bedroom Philosopher released his first retail and studio album, In Bed with My Doona, produced by his uncle Ken Heazlewood.
 This release was taken to strongly by Triple J's audience, with the first single "I'm So Post Modern" becoming a high-rotation hit, reaching number 72 in the Hottest 100.
 The Bedroom Philosopher was the only unsigned artist to make the list in 2005.
 His self-produced film clip of "I'm So Post Modern" (by Dan Ilic) also featured on the Hottest 100 DVD.

 2007 saw the introduction of 'The Awkwardstra', composed of Andy Hazel on bass and Hugh Rabinovici on drums.
 Late 2008 saw the addition of Jamie Power on percussion and Gordon Blake on sitar.
 This coincided with the release of second single "Wow Wow's Song (La La La)" which quickly became a YouTube hit, and featured popular comedy trio Tripod featuring as backing vocalists.
 This was released as a precursor to his second album Brown and Orange.

-2008–2009 Brown & Orange
+2008–2009 Brown and Orange

 After performing at Perth International Arts Festival The Bedroom Philosopher completed his second album Brown and Orange with producers Chris Scallan and Martin "Moose" Lubran, released in February 2009.
 The first single from this was "The Happiest Boy", released in October 2007.
 The video clip of "The Happiest Boy" was made by David Blumenstein at Nakedfella Productions.

 The album was promoted with a national tour.